The Sweary Therapist

 • Dare to Lead: Brave Work.
 Tough Conversations.
 Whole Hearts by Brene Brown

-• Braving the Wilderness:The Quest for True Belonging and the Courage to Stand Alone (Also by Brene Brown)
+• Braving the Wilderness:The Quest for True Belonging and the Courage to Stand Alone by Brene Brown

 • The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel Van der Kolk, MD